dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 * [Azure App configuration provider](/azure/azure-app-configuration/quickstart-aspnet-core-app): The provider isn't appropriate for client-side apps because they don't run on a server in Azure.

 > [!WARNING]
-> Configuration and settings files are visible to users. **Don't store app secrets, credentials, or any other sensitive data in the configuration or files.**
+> Configuration and settings files are visible to users on the client, and users can tamper with the data. **Don't store app secrets, credentials, or any other sensitive data in the app's configuration or files.**

 For more information on configuration providers, see <xref:fundamentals/configuration/index>.